nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 We advise you to plan for between 3-5 days for each data checking phase.
 However, the rechecking phases may not take as long as the initial data checking.

+Clinical input will be required and the level of input may vary per practice.
+Please bear in mind that the Lead clinician will be responsible for signing off the data checking phase.

 The Target Supplier should assist the practice on the first day of Phase 1 Initial data checking.

 {%- capture lesson_learnt_2 -%}
-__Lesson learnt__ - Try to block out time and dedicated staff to complete the data checking activity.
-If you have the ability, arrange cover for the staff to complete the daily running of the practice.
-Practices may not have dedicated time and people to do data checking causing additional strain on staff and risking a delay to the migration.{%- endcapture -%}
+__Lesson learnt__ - You will need to block out time and dedicated staff to complete the data checking activity as any delays in completing this phase will impact the Go Live date.{%- endcapture -%}

 {%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}

 {%- capture lesson_learnt_3 -%}
-__Lesson learnt__ - If possible, try to arrange access to additional support from the Target Supplier or the Commissioning Support Unit (CSU) for all the initial data checking days.
-This is the period whereby staff are learning the new system for the first time and may have lots of questions that need answering.
-If not answered quickly, these questions or uncertainty could block or delay the data checking phase.
+__Lesson learnt__ - If possible, try to arrange access to additional support from the Target Supplier or the GP IT Delivery partner to answer any questions and remove any uncertainty that could block or delay the data checking phase.
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_3 accessibility_text="Lesson learnt" markdown=true -%}